AniMB/hardware_in-loop-testing/README.md

 To execute this project to the location of the self hosted runner loaction and execute `./run/sh`.

 ## Issues
 Incase the runner is deleted, reinstall the runeer at the same location.
-To do this, skip the `first command'.
+To do this, skip the `first command`.
 If you get an error while configuring, execute
 ```
 rm -f .runnner